pingcap/tidb-dev-guide/src/understand-tidb/execution.md

 `Open` will be invoked in turn for each operator to init the needed resources before computing.
 Conversely, `Close` will release the resources.
 To obtain the query output, the final operator in the plan tree will keep invoking `Next` until no tuple is pulled from its child.

 It's easy to understand how the Volcano model works for single-process execution.
 For parallelism issues, the Volcano introduces an operator called `Exchange` at any desired point in a plan tree.
-Further explanation about the parallelism-related issues would be introduced in the [Execution Framework](execution-framework.md) section.
+Further explanation about the parallelism-related issues would be introduced in the [Parallel Execution Framework](parallel-execution-framework.md) section.

 ## Vectorized Execution